-German as a foreign language is booming in emerging countries like India, Brazil or China.
-In Europe, it remains particularly attractive in Poland, but may be imperiled in France, where schools are cutting down on German classes.
-Find out where in the world people are learning German and why in our interactive graphic.
+German as a foreign language is booming in emerging countries like India or China.
+In Europe, it remains particularly attractive in Poland, but is imperiled in France.
+Find out where people are learning German and why.

 "Sharing our language is an important part of intercultural understanding," says Maria Böhmer, Germany's deputy foreign minister.
 This should matter even more in times of crisis and conflict.

 Disconcertingly, France is now discussing the abolition of its French-German "bi-langues" classes, established about 10 years ago to allow young students to start learning German at the age of 11.
 In 2003, on the 40th anniversary of the Élysée Treaty, the promotion of languages of both partner countries was declared to be a central element of their cultural collaboration.

 Now, France's education minister Najat Vallaud-Belkacem's main argument against these bilingual classes is that they are detrimental to children from socially-disadvantaged backgrounds, providing an elitist advantage to students from the educated middle class only.